Parking at Disney World [2024] (Parks, Hotels, Tips, Price)

 driving and parking at walt disney world 02 bus.jpeg

 The bus stops only accommodate one bus at a time.
 In mornings, you’ll usually have at least one mobility scooter per bus.
 It winds up taking a while to load these buses and get them to the parks.
+(And if you have a mobility scooter, then you might wind up having to wait for multiple buses.)

 In our experience, the parking lots at the parks open at least 30 and often an hour before the park opens to the first guests (e.g. an hour before Early Entry most days).